Rockaway Boulevard: In New York City

-It begins as an undivided road at Eldert Lane, a small one-way street that runs along the border between Queens and Brooklyn.
+Rockaway Boulevard begins as an undivided road at Eldert Lane, a small one-way street that runs along the border between Queens and Brooklyn.
 West of Atlantic Avenue, it is a two-lane road.
 When it crosses Atlantic Avenue, it widens to four lanes.

 Rockaway Boulevard generally runs east-southeast.
 It crosses the Van Wyck Expressway (I-678) and the Belt Parkway.
-Just south of the parkway, the Queens segment of the Nassau Expressway (NY 878) ends at Rockaway Boulevard, in a Y-shaped, at-grade junction.
-Rockaway Boulevard becomes a six-lane divided road at this point and continues southeast to the Queens-Nassau border, where it splits.
-One branch continues as Rockaway Turnpike (Nassau County Route 257), and the other leads to the southern part of NY 878.
-Rockaway Boulevard and Rockaway Turnpike were formerly known as Rockaway Road (or Rockaway Plank Road) and the Jamaica and Rockaway Turnpike.
-The portion of Rockaway Turnpike in Queens (a separate road towards Jamaica) is now called Sutphin Boulevard.
+Just south of the parkway, the Queens (western) segment of the Nassau Expressway (NY 878) ends at Rockaway Boulevard, in a Y-shaped, at-grade junction.
+Rockaway Boulevard becomes a six-lane divided road at this point and continues southeast to the Queens-Nassau border, where ownership and maintenance by Nassau County begins and the road's name changes from Rockaway Boulevard to Rockaway Turnpike; this location is the western terminus of the CR 257 designation.